-No violation was found when it was alleged a judge was rude, arrogant, and expressed bias and prejudice in many words and actions.
-The transcript of the proceeding did not reflect any violations.
+No violation was found when it was alleged that the defendant did not receive a fair hearing because the judge presided over the trial by video conference due to inclement weather.
+The transcript of the proceeding did not reflect any violation.